AdharshKokkula/Space-Sustainability/README.markdown

 # Space Sustainability Project

 ## Overview
 The Space Sustainability Project is a web-based platform designed to promote responsible orbital management by providing advanced satellite tracking and collision prevention tools.
-Powered by Lynx, this application leverages cutting-edge technologies to monitor satellite trajectories, predict potential collisions, and contribute to a debris-free space environment for future generations.
+This application leverages cutting-edge technologies to monitor satellite trajectories, predict potential collisions, and contribute to a debris-free space environment for future generations.

 ## Features
 - **Real-Time Tracking**: Monitor satellite positions with millisecond precision using TLE (Two-Line Element) data.